Are you wondering, how the Bible can change your life? How the word of God can completely transform you?

-It is a difficult concept to embrace but God, Jesus, the Holy Spirit and the words of God (the Bible) are all connected.
-When we read the Bible, this Holy connection feels like someone is talking directly to us through the anointed words.
+It is a difficult concept to embrace that God, Jesus, the Holy Spirit, and the words of God (the Bible) are all connected.
+When you read the Bible, this Holy connection with God feels like someone is talking directly to you through the anointed words.

 Have you ever felt God speaking to you through the Bible?
 I have.

 The Holy Spirit speaks to us through the inspired words of the Bible.
-When we deny ourselves the power of the Bible we are also missing out on one way we can hear God’s voice.
-The Bible is like a loud speaker for God’s voice in our life.
+When we deny ourselves the power of the Bible we are also missing out on an important way to hear God’s voice.
+The Bible is like a loud speaker for God’s voice in your life.

-I can’t begin to count the number of times the power of the Bible is made evident to me by an answered question, answered prayer or new revelation; that is how the Bible can change your life.
+I can’t begin to count the number of times the power found in the Bible has been made evident by an answered question, answered prayer, new revelation, or clarity on a decision; that is how the Bible can change your life.